Grão-Pará Ecological Station

 The Grão-Pará Ecological Station (Estação Ecológica Grão-Pará is a strictly protected ecological station in the state of Pará, Brazil.

-It managed by the state of Pará.
-With 42458 km2 of well-preserved Amazon rainforest it is the largest fully protected tropical forest conservation unit in the world.
+It is managed by the state of Pará.
+With 42458 km2 of well-preserved Amazon rainforest, it is the largest fully protected tropical forest conservation unit in the world.

 Location

 The Grão-Pará Ecological Station is on the left bank of the Amazon River in the west of the state of Pará.

 It contains parts of the basins of the Maicuru, Curuá, Cuminapanema, Erepecuru, Trombetas and Mapuera rivers.

 It has an area of 4,245,819 ha, which makes it the largest fully protected tropical forest conservation unit on the planet.

 The unit covers parts of the municipalities of Oriximiná (75.89%), Alenquer (13.31%), Óbidos (7.36%) and Monte Alegre (3.44%).